 In addition to their complicated requirements, other aspects of these laws increase the possibility of legal trouble.
 The fee shifting provisions in the FLSA obligate an employer to pay the attorneys' fees for the employee or former employee if he/she prevails in the action.
 This fee shifting provision makes wage and hour claims especially attractive for plaintiffs' attorneys.
 In addition, the FLSA includes a collective action provision, which works like an opt-in class action mechanism, giving plaintiffs and their attorneys greater leverage to litigate or force lucrative settlements.
-Indeed, courts now see more collective actions brought under the FLSA than class action claims under federal and state employment discrimination laws.
-For a District, what may appear to be one disgruntled employee (or former employee) fighting over a few minutes a day of compensation quickly can become an expensive problem, with a potential collective action including numerous employees and former employees and the possibility of paying the employees' attorneys' fees.
+Courts now see more collective actions brought under the FLSA than class action claims under federal and state employee (or former employee) fighting over a few minutes a day of compensation quickly can become an expensive problem, with a potential collective action including numerous employees and former employees and the possibility of paying the employees' attorneys' fees.

 With the increase in collective actions and the possibility of significant liability, it is vital that Districts understand the wage and hour rules and how they apply to their workforce.
 Although potential liability cannot be completely eliminated, exposure can be greatly reduced through focused compliance efforts.
-Compliance efforts should begin well before the filing of a claim by an employee or former employee or an audit or investigation by the DOL or Pennsylvanian Department of Labor and Industry.
+Compliance efforts should begin well before the filing of a claim by an employee or former employee or an audit or investigation by the USDOL or Pennsylvanian Department of Labor and Industry.
 If a District thinks about wage and hour compliance only after a claim, complaint, or investigation, the end result almost certainly will be unfavorable.